 Treatment for children with cancer has come a long way, with more children surviving than ever before.
 Although the survival rate is improving, many children will deal with life-long side effects as a result of their treatment.
 We need to make the next leap forward in discovering new cancer treatments that not only increase survival rates but also improve each child’s quality of life with fewer side effects.
 In order to accomplish this we have to improve our understanding of childhood cancer on a genetic level.

-I am one of several researchers at Children’s Hospital of Wisconsin and the BloodCenter of Wisconsin studying cancer stem cells, specifically those in acute myeloid leukemia (AML), how they behave and what makes them different from …Continue reading →
+I am one of several researchers at Children’s Hospital of Wisconsin and the BloodCenter of Wisconsin studying cancer stem cells, specifically those in acute myeloid leukemia (AML), how they behave and what makes them different from …Click here to continue reading

 No child deserves cancer, but every child deserves a chance to beat it.
 For kids who have aggressive cancers, or cancer that has returned after standard treatments, a bone marrow transplant may be the only option to save their lives.

 That’s where I come in.
 I’m a pediatric oncologist, and I’ve been researching ways to make bone marrow transplants safer.
 A bone marrow transplant can be a very difficult treatment.
-In some cases, the donor’s bone marrow cells end up attacking the child’s …Continue reading →
+In some cases, the donor’s bone marrow cells end up attacking the child’s …Click here to continue reading

 Sam Milanovich, MD, and Julie Talano, MD, received grants from the Hyundai Hope on Wheels program.